Kapuzenjoe/simplecover5e/README.md

 ## How It Works

 - Uses the DMG-style “four lines” approach: pick an optimal attacker corner and conceptually trace to the target square’s four (inset) corners.
-Walls (sight) and creature volumes may block lines; tangents are allowed.
+Walls (sight) and creature volumes may block lines.
 - If **1–2** lines are blocked, the target gains **Half Cover** (+2 AC / +2 DEX save).
 If **3–4** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover** (+5 AC / +5 DEX save).
 - Blocking tokens are treated as 3D prisms with configurable heights by creature size (see table below).
 Effects are pushed directly into the roll (chat target AC / save bonus) and synchronized with token status effects.
 - The module introduces an *Ignore Cover* item property.
 Add it to spells, weapons, or feats that should ignore cover (for example, *Sacred Flame*) and the cover calculation will be skipped for that roll.